scrussell2/kickstarter-analysis/README.md

 **Image 2**: "Theater Ouctomes Based on Launch Date"
 ![Theater_Outcomes_vs_Launch](resources/Theater_Outcomes_vs_Launch.png)

 In Image 2, we can see the highest amount of successful campaigns launched in the summer months starting in May and progressively tapering by September.
-It is noted that "Fever" launched in June and with further analysis, we have to take a look at another dataset of outcomes based on pledge goals to see if there were any identifiable contributing factors on what otherwise is a great time period to launch a campaign.
+It is noted that *Fever* launched in June and with further analysis, we have to take a look at another dataset of outcomes based on pledge goals to see if there were any identifiable contributing factors on what otherwise is a great time period to launch a campaign.
 In order to get the data needed another formula was required to count the number of successful, failed, and canceled plays displayed in the following Image 3.

 **Image 3**: "Excel Formula COUNTIFS()"